devrawl/stratosmining/docs/mining-starting-point.md

     - Cheaper rental option will have a very low amount of available disk space.
     - Increasing available storage will increase the monthly cost.
 By a lot.
 And fast.

-### Temporary cloud solution

-!!! note ""
-    You can rent a Storage VPS with 3.2 TB of available disk space for around $35 a month.

-If you absolutely have no self-managed solution at the moment and you are looking to start running a Stratos Storage node for a limited period of time until a self-managed solution is available, you can rent a <a href="https://contabo.com/en/storage-vps/" target="_blank">storage VPS from Contabo</a>.  <br>(there is no ref code so you can just click the link :smile:)

-I found that it's the best option comparing price vs storage available.

-A couple of things to consider if choosing this option:

-- The 3.2TB space is non-extendable, meaning that when that drive gets filled, you won't be able to extend it and your node will stop receiving traffic.
-- The node setup (its files and folders) can always be moved to another server (just zip them up and move them).
+Basically, to meet the storage nodes hardware requirements, you will need to pay a lot for renting a server which will most likely result in a negative profit (server cost / mining rewards).

 !!! success ""
     However, you can still use a cloud-hosted server if you only plan to run a Full-Chain (Validator) node.

 The hardware resources for running a Full-Chain node are not as high as for running a SDS storage node and most likely, any entry level to mid level type of rented server will be enough for a Full-Chain node.

-As for storage needed for a Full-Chain node, a 500GB - 1TB drive should be enough.
+As for the storage needed for a Full-Chain node, a 2TB drive should be enough.

+---

 ## IMPORTANT INFO

-Whatever hosting solution you chose, please remember:
+Whichever hosting solution will you choose, please remember:

 !!! failure ""

-    A SDS Resource Node will need to be activated by pleging an activation fee, as follows:
+    A SDS Resource Node will need to be activated by pledging an activation fee, as follows:

     - Tier 1 SDS Node: 800 STOS
     - Tier 2 SDS Node: 1600 STOS